 This includes pit wheel sites around the county and excavations at Binchester Roman Fort (the Council is the guardian of the site).
 They are not recorded on the Balance Sheet, as they have no insurance value and the land has no cost or market value.
-Binchester is open to the public from Easter Saturday until the end of September.
 The pit wheel sites are publicly accessible.